What is Hemp Oil?

 But here is a primer of facts that stand:

 - The oil extracted from the stalk of the hemp plant is called hemp oil

 - What about wellness?
-Glad you asked: hemp can be found in many industrial contexts (everything from makeup to shampoos, clothing to building materials) and it’s designated as such because its low levels of CBD concentration make it medicinally ineffective.
-On the other hand, CBD oils created by licensed producers intentionally for medicinal or therapeutic purposes either use a balance of THC and CBD or feature a pure CBD formula and this is where these oils can be used to address a variety of issues like anxiety, skin conditions, arthritic inflammation to epilepsy and seizures
+Glad you asked: hemp can be found in many industrial contexts (everything from makeup to shampoos, clothing to building materials).
+It’s designated as such because its low levels of CBD concentration make it medicinally ineffective.
+Alternatively, CBD oils created by licensed producers intentionally for medicinal or therapeutic purposes use a balance of THC and CBD.

 - There are key differences in cannabis products that all revolve around the extraction process, parts of the plant used as well as the percentages of cannabinoids within the product